PRIS-CV/WFEN/README.md

 ### Train the Model
 The commands used to train the released models are provided in script `train.sh`.
 Here are some train tips:
-- You should download [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and [FFHQ](https://github.com/NVlabs/ffhq-dataset) to train WFEN.
+- You should download [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) to train WFEN.
 Please change the `--dataroot` to the path where your training images are stored.
 - To train WFEN, we simply crop out faces from CelebA without pre-alignment, because for ultra low resolution face SR, it is difficult to pre-align the LR images.
 - Please change the `--name` option for different experiments.
 Tensorboard records with the same name will be moved to `check_points/log_archive`, and the weight directory will only store weight history of latest experiment with the same name.
 - If there's not enough memory, you can turn down the `--batch_size`.